gtpWebDev/skeleton-jwt-auth/README.md

 ### Option 1 - create the express project first:

-Create the project with the projectname, from the general repo directory
+Create the project with the projectname, from the general repo directory (Note, this supports the ejs web templates but its likely I won't use these)

 ```bash
  express projectname --view=ejs